liberland/laws/drafting/preliminary/bankruptcy_law.md

 ## Section 2: Bankruptcy Procedures
 ### Article 4: Bankruptcy Process

-1. The competent court for the debtor's domicile shall be responsible for adjudicating their bankruptcy procedures.
+1) The competent court for the debtor's domicile shall be responsible for adjudicating their bankruptcy procedures.

-2.The procedural subjects pursuant to this law comprise:
+2) The procedural subjects pursuant to this law comprise:

 a) the debtor,